toddself/dead-package-finder/readme.md

 This walks all the javascript files in a specified directory and uses esprima to find all the `require` statements in them and matches them up against the packages you've declared a dependency on.
 If you have a declared dependency that you're not requiring, it'll tell you that so you can take the appropriate action.

-## iojs only!
+## nodejs only!

-This uses a bunch of ES6 features and so will only work in io.js v2.0.0 and higher.
+This uses a bunch of ES6 features and so will only work in nodejs 4.0.0 and higher.
 But you're like using the latest version, right?

+If you need a version compatible back to iojs 2.2.0 or later?
+You can use `@1.1.2` — but beware that sometimes `verbose` will emit a `Set` and sometimes an `Array`.
+Node 4 includes a version of v8 that properly implements `Array#from` allowing the `Set` to be easily re-cast as an Array when emitted

 ## Usage